Future-Power-Networks/Simplus-Grid-Tool/Documentations/Other Files for Developers/AdvancedDeveloperManual.md

 ## Adding New Device

-There are two different types of devices in the toolbox:
+There are two different types of apparatuses in the toolbox:
 1- Simulink block;
 2- Matlab system object.